atirsotam19/MLOPs/README.md

 ---
 ## Overview

 This project is designed to implement MLOps practices for managing machine learning workflows.
-It includes a `Makefile` to streamline common tasks such as installing dependencies, running pipelines, and cleaning temporary files.
 The project is powered by Kedro and was generated using `kedro 0.19.12`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.